Prof. Alexander Watson discusses his new book, The Fortress, and talks more generally about his work on the First World War.

 Professor Watson's 2014 book, 'Ring of Steel: Germany and Austria-Hungary at War, 1914-1918' won the 2014 Wolfson History Prize, the 2014 Guggenheim-Lehrman Prize in Military History, The Sunday Times ‘History Book of the Year’ for 2014, the Society for Military History’s 2015 Distinguished Book Award, and the 2015 British Army Military Book of the Year Competition.
 Ring of Steel was also nominated for the Wacław Felczak and Henryk Wereszycki Prize, awarded by the Jagiellonian University in Cracow, Poland.

-Dr Maurice Walsh will be hosting the conversation and there will be the opportunity for questions from the audience.
+Dr Maurice Walsh, convenor of the BA History and Journalism programme and author of 'Bitter Freedom: Ireland in a Revolutionary World 1918-1923', will be hosting the conversation and there will be the opportunity for questions from the audience.

 Following the conversation, Prof. Watson will be available to sign copies of his books.